RichBurman/highlands_project5/README.md

     ###  Login/Logout - Set Up using AllAuth

-    - This allows the user to login/logout into the website if they are not logged in or logged out.
+    - This allows the user to login/logout of the website if they are not logged in or logged out.
     - Login
     - ![Login](https://res.cloudinary.com/dbagkfamv/image/upload/v1700345098/login_fposb8.png)
     - Logout